Bembem11/Zara-Sales-Performance/README.md

   - Stock Keeping Unit: Unique code used to identify items available for use
   - Name: Name of the exact product
   - Price: Price of the product
   - Section: Section or category where the product is sold in the store (e.g. women's clothing, men's clothing)

+## Project Objectives
+The analysis